PriyadarshiAkshay/summarAIzer/ReadMe.md

 ## 📝 Output

-For each paper, SummarAIzer will print:
+For each paper, summarAIzer will print:
 - Title
 - Authors
 - A 10-point summary of the paper's key findings